oconorr3/Maptivity/README.md

 Maptivity aims to bring all of these elements into a single and simple to use real-time data visualization tool.
 It will strive to provide unique real-time interactive visual reporting and analysis solutions for a wide domain of company applications.
 Its analytics will be customizable to each client’s needs and goals for analysis.

 Ultimately, it is a tool built to work with a wide range of different data sets and can be tailored to fit the motives of any company.
 In the form of a generic and extensible website that provides geospatial visualizations of data sets in real-time.
-This project will serve as a baseline for launching a data analytics platform that can be utilized to influence intelligence and productivity decisions for small companies and businesses. tivity
+This project will serve as a baseline for launching a data analytics platform that can be utilized to influence intelligence and productivity decisions for small companies and businesses.

-The current version and landing page for our bussiness can be visitied at [Maptivity](https://maptivetech.com/).
+The current version and landing page for our bussiness can be visited at [Maptivity](https://maptivetech.com/).